 1. Using Assistant for Android

 This is the most popular way of taking backups.
-And the best thing about this Android Assistance app is – it weight just 1 MB.
+And the best thing about the Android Assistance app is that it uses very few system resources and the file size is just 1 MB.

-And that’s it, it’ll start the backup process, and stored all the apks in the SD card under Android Assistance App Backup folder.
+That’s it, it’ll start the backup process and stores all the apks in the SD card under Android Assistance App Backup folder.
 Use any file manager to navigate to this path.

 2. Using File Explorer

-This is the best method if you want to store the apk to your computer.
-Since it’s a browser-based service, it works for all platform i.e. Windows, MacOS, Linux or anything as long as you have a browser in it.
+This is the best method if you want to store the apk on your computer.
+Since it’s a browser-based service, it is platform independent and works on all platforms like Windows, MacOS, Linux or anything else as long as you have a browser in it.

-Airdroid is a free app, that lets you manage your android device using your computer’s browser.
-But you can also use it to take backup of your installed apps.
+AirDroid is a free app that lets you manage your Android device using a computer’s browser.
+Other than that, you can also use it to take a backup of your installed apps.

-Start by installing airdroid from Google play.
-Then open the app and follow the simple instruction to connect your android with your Computer’s browser.
+Start by installing AirDroid from Google Play Store.
+After installing, open the app and follow the simple instructions to connect your Android device to the Computer’s browser.
 Basically, you’ll see an IP address when you open the app.
-Type that IP address in the computer’s Omnibox (both the computer and Android should be on same WiFi network.)
+Type the displayed IP address in the computer’s address bar and press Enter to connect and open AirDrod on your computer.

-Once done, click on the Apps icon > Select the apps whose apk you want to save on your computer > Download.
-And Airdroid will extract the apk file of all the selected apps and save them in a single zip file.
+Once connected, click on the “Apps” icon, select all the apps you want to backup to your computer and click on the “Download” button.
+As soon as you click on the button, AirDroid will extract the apk files of all the selected apps and downloads them to your computer as a single zip file.

 4. Extracting apk directly from Google play

-Unlike other methods which pull out apk from your smartphones, this method lets you extract the apk directly from play store.
+Unlike other methods on this list which extracts the apk files directly from the installed apps on your Android device, this method lets you extract the apk directly from the Google Play Store.

-Now, since it’s fetching apk directly from Play Store, you don’t have to worry about infected files.
-However, you may face some problem on the website due to annoying pop-up ads.
-But overall, I am using this online tools for months and it always works flawlessly.
+Since it is fetching the apk file directly from Play Store, you don’t have to worry about infected files.
+However, you may face some problems on the website due to annoying pop-up ads.
+But overall, I am using this online tool for months and it always works flawlessly.
 Check out the following video tutorial.

 Well, guess what, if you need an apk, you don’t really have to extract it from the app.
-Chances are you can find that apk online, just do a simple google search with the app name followed by the apk.
-This method will save you some time if you need just one apk.
+Chances are you can find that apk online.
+Just do a simple google search with the app name followed by “apk.”
+This method will save you some time if you need just one apk file.

-There are many online sources that bundles apk of popular apps with malware.
-So, make sure you download that apk from the legit sources only.
+There are many online sources that bundle apk files of popular apps with malware.
+So, make sure you download the apk from only the legitimate sources.
 A good place to look will be sites like APKmirror.
-The good thing about these online repositories is, you can find any version of the app you want, even if is 2-year-old.
+The good thing about these online repositories is that you can find any version of the app you want, even if is a 2-year-old one.

 These were some of the best ways to extract apk from Android phone.
-If you want to extract apk to your Android smartphone or tablet using the native File explorer method, or if you want to transfer the apk to computer use Airdroid.
-Which is your favorite method to extract apk from Android phone?
+If you want to extract apk to your Android smartphone or tablet then use the file explorer method.
+If you want to transfer the apk to a computer then use Airdroid.
+So, which is your favorite method to extract apk from Android phone?
 Share in the comments below.